 The Grocery Manufacturers Association has been accused in state court of laundering money on behalf of some major food producers.
 Pepsi, Coca-Cola, Kraft Foods, Nestle, Heinz, and Campbells all gave big amounts to fight the California labeling initiative.
 Their names are no where to be found on donor lists in Washington State and it’s suspected that their donations go to the Association.
 The Association has appealed for donations and suggested it serves as an “umbrella group” for food manufacturers who don’t want to be seen siding with the No forces, something that might suggest to consumers that they used genetically modified ingredients in their products (which of course, they do).

 Supporters of Initiative 522 have raised a respectable $4.62 million, about a quarter of what those opposed to the measure have raised.
 In California, those against labeling GMOs raised five times the amount of the pro-labeling forces.
 More importantly, 522 is gathering support from farmers who see their profits threatened by the food industry’s lack of transparency.
-This editorial from one of them makes the choice clear.
+This editorial (link no longer available) from one of them makes the choice clear.
 The take away:

 I am supporting Initiative 522 because I believe transparency is necessary in allowing consumers to choose which products they purchase.
 Information is the key to supporting a productive and sustainable food system.
 With the labeling of genetically engineered foods, shoppers get to make an informed choice when buying their groceries.

 Simple, isn’t it?